Plants

 There are two types of Google Pay tokens: PAN_ONLY and CRYPTOGRAM_3DS.

-In case of a CRYPTOGRAM_3DS token 3D Secure data are embedded into the token and there are no additional requirements before making payment with it.
+In case of CRYPTOGRAM_3DS 3D Secure data are embedded into the token and there are no additional requirements before making payment with it.

-In case of a PAN_ONLY token there is an additional requirement to perform 3D Secure before creating a charge.
-See next section to see how it is achieved using our API.
+In case of PAN_ONLY there is an additional requirement to perform 3D Secure before creating a charge.
+See next section to see how it is achieved using our API

 Google Pay and 3D Secure in Shift4

-Thanks to our Payment Method API you don't have to distinguish between the two token types and just start 3D Secure when our API ask you to.
+Thanks to shift4.js and our API you don't have to distinguish between the two token types and the 3D Secure will be triggered only when necessary.

-Before using Google Pay payments on your website, be sure to read through the official guidelines written by Google:
+Before using Google Pay payments on your website be sure to read through official guidelines wrote by Google:

 @AjaxController